Bernie Sanders calls on Trump to release tax returns during Fox News town hall

 "In my view ... wealthy people and large corporations that are making billions in profits should start paying their fair share of taxes," the 2020 presidential hopeful added.

-Baier asked Sanders why he's holding onto his wealth rather than refusing deductions or writing a check to the Treasury Department.
+Baier asked Sanders why he's holding onto his wealth rather than refusing deductions or writing a check to the Treasury Department, citing the senator's newly proposed 52 percent "wealth tax" that he advocated imposing on the nation's richest individuals.

 "Pfft, come on.
 I paid the taxes that I owe," Sanders replied, laughing.